JessieCasey/Chat-Application/README.md

 ### Installation

-To get started you need to have docker installed on your machine
+To get started you need to have Docker installed on your machine

-Then, you can run .yaml files not only directly in IDE, but also in terminal
+Then, we need to run .yaml files, you can not only directly open them in IDE, but also in terminal

 ```bash
   docker-compose -f docker-mongoDB.yaml up